thatsIch/Minimal/README.md

 * Can cover almost infinite amount of calendars (only download time increases)
 * Each calendar can use its own unique color
 * Displays Date to Date if an appointment takes longer than one day
-* all appointments are sorted by time and date
+* All appointments are sorted by time and date

 ### Launcher